dhomoney/Homoney-Articles/owasp-api-top-10-deep-dive-part-4.md

 # Security Misconfiguration in APIs

-In App and API security, another critical vulnerability that organizations should be aware of is Security Misconfiguration.
+In-App and API security, another critical vulnerability that organizations should be aware of is Security Misconfiguration.
 Security Misconfiguration occurs when an App, API, or underlying technology is not properly configured, leaving it vulnerable to various attacks and exploitation.
 Let’s explore what Security Misconfiguration is and the risks associated with it.

 ## Understanding Security Misconfiguration